kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-3.md

-We drop more columns, after the creation of the `gps` column. `street_number` (street and number of a listing) are not needed anymore, since all listings have a valid pair of longitude and latitude coordinates associated with them. `floor space` is a variable, that has 827 non-missing values and around 91.2% of rows have missing values.
+We drop more columns, after the creation of the `gps` column. `street_number` (street and number of a listing) are not needed anymore, since all listings have a valid pair of longitude and latitude coordinates associated with them. `floor space` is a variable that has 827 non-missing values and around 91.2% of rows have missing values.
 This ratio between valid and missing values is too large to be imputed in this case.
 The column is therefore dropped.